Dale Ellis

 Dale Ellis (born August 6, 1960) is an American former professional basketball player who played in the National Basketball Association (NBA).
 At various points in his career, Ellis held the record for the most career 3-point field goals made, until Reggie Miller surpassed him.
-His 1,719 career made three-pointers ranked 2nd in NBA history at the time of his retirement, and rank 34th in NBA history as of January 2025.
+His 1,719 career made three-pointers ranked 2nd in NBA history at the time of his retirement, and ranks 38th in NBA history as of September 2026.
+He also holds the record for most minutes played in a single game with 69 minutes.

 Playing career

 After his time at the University of Tennessee, Ellis was selected ninth overall in the 1983 NBA draft by the Dallas Mavericks.
 His time as a shooting guard with the Mavericks was rather unremarkable as he played scant minutes and was often relegated to sitting on the bench.

 Ellis' fortunes changed dramatically after he found himself traded to the Seattle SuperSonics for Al Wood on July 23, 1986.
 His playing time increased significantly, and his regular season scoring average reflected this as it jumped from 7.1 points per game with the Mavericks to 24.9 points per game with the SuperSonics.
 In his Seattle debut, Ellis scored 23 points and grabbed 4 rebounds in a 127–110 win over the Trail Blazers.
 Ellis' rise with the SuperSonics was recognized around the league, which awarded him the NBA Most Improved Player Award in 1987.

 Ellis continued to star for the SuperSonics in the late 1980s.
 He became the first player in NBA history to complete two four-point plays in one game in a win against the Sacramento Kings on January 26, 1988.
 His scoring average peaked at 27.5 points per game during the 1988–89 season, which would be a career high.
 That season, on January 5, Ellis scored 49 points in a 120–106 victory over the Kings.
 The 2,253 points he scored that season broke Spencer Haywood's franchise record of 2,251.
 Ellis was selected to the NBA All-Star Game during the same season, and scored 27 points for the West.
 Despite success in Seattle, Ellis' tenure was tumultuous, and included a drunk driving incident in which he was hospitalized, a fist fight with teammate Xavier McDaniel, and a bizarre fight between Ellis' wife, Monique Ellis, and Alton Lister's wife.